 Our thanks to Misty Foster, blogger at Green Suitcase Travel for contributing to this article.

-Like our San Francisco recommendations of eco-friendly hotels, tours and urban adventures for environmentally conscious, discerning city travelers?
-Share and spread the word!
+Like our San Francisco recommendations of eco-friendly hotels, tours and urban adventures ?
+Spread the word!